Dear Americans Moving to Stuttgart

 Speaking of Sundays, one big adjustment Americans coming to Germany will need to make is not being able to go shopping on Sundays.
 All shops and grocery stores are closed on Sundays, as well as some restaurants.
 Gas station convenience stores remain open, and pharmacies take turns being on duty, but otherwise you just have to wait until Monday.

 Many shops also close relatively early in the evening, although larger grocery stores often stay open until 10:00pm or even midnight.
 Shopping malls also occasionally have special shopping nights during which all the shops stay open until midnight.
-(For more information on the main malls and grocery chains in Stuttgart, click here.)
+(More info on shopping.)

 There is a separation in Germany between pharmacies (Apotheke) and drugstores (Drogerie-Markt).
 Pharmacies are usually fairly small: they offer a limited range of beauty and wellness products out front, and both prescription and over-the-counter drugs behind the pharmacist’s counter.
 Drugstores are where you can buy all your toiletries, as well as cleaning supplies, makeup, baby items, and some health foods.